roq-messaging/RoQ/README.md

 Clone this git repository on your machine.

 ### Install RoQ
-Launch the following script (be sure that the prerequisite package have been installed):
+Run the following script (be sure that the prerequisite package have been installed):
 ```
 RoQ/roq-deployment/development/install-roq.sh
 ```

-### Launch RoQ
+### Start RoQ
 Once that the script has finished to install ROQ dependencies, run the following script:
 ```
 RoQ/roq-deployment/development/restart-components.sh